Roadtrip um den Mont Ventoux (Frankreich)

 But first coffee Cruizador

 Ready to take off?
 Bag(s) safely stored on the bike?
-Let’s go!
+Let’s ride!

 Ready to take off?
 Bag(s) securely stowed on the bike?
 Let’s ride!